World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: Method

 \subsubsection{Diffusion Transition Model}

-Diffusion models are a class of generative models that learn to reverse a gradual noising process, typically formulated as a stochastic differential equation (SDE).
-By training a neural network to denoise perturbed samples at different noise levels, the model can generate realistic data through iterative denoising.
-To stabilize training, we follow EDM\cite{karras2022elucidating}, which introduces a preconditioned denoising function
+Diffusion models learn to reverse a gradual noising process and generate data through iterative denoising.
+Following EDM~\cite{karras2022elucidating}, we adopt the preconditioned denoising formulation

-where $F_{\theta}$ is the learnable network, $\tau$ is the diffusion timestep, and $c$ denotes conditioning information.
+where $F_{\theta}$ is the learnable network, $\tau$ is the diffusion timestep, and $c$ denotes the conditioning information.

-Building on this framework, we train a diffusion transition model $D_{\theta}$ that maps a finite history of past $T$ observations $x^{0}_{t-T:t}$\footnote{We denote the observation as $x^{0}$ to maintain consistency with the notation in diffusion models.
-For simplicity, we occasionally use $x$ to denote the original image observation $x^{0}$.} and corresponding actions $a_{t-T:t}$ to the next observation $x^{0}_{t+1}$.
+Based on this formulation, we model the world dynamics with a diffusion transition model $D_{\theta}$, which predicts the next observation $x^{0}_{t+1}$ from a finite history of observations $x^{0}_{t-T:t}$\footnote{We use $x^0$ to denote the original observation for consistency with diffusion notation.} and actions $a_{t-T:t}$.

-To better handle continuous action inputs within the world model, we adopt a two-hot encoding scheme, inspired by DreamerV3\cite{hafner2024masteringdiversedomainsworld}.
-Unlike one-hot discretization\cite{alonso2024diffusionworldmodelingvisual}, latent-space representation (e.g. VQ-VAE\cite{lee2024behavior}), or token-based approaches (e.g., FAST\cite{pertsch2025fast}), two-hot encoding provides a lossless and differentiable representation without introducing reconstruction errors.
+To better handle continuous action inputs within the world model, we adopt a two-hot encoding scheme, inspired by DreamerV3~\cite{hafner2024masteringdiversedomainsworld}.
+Unlike one-hot discretization~\cite{alonso2024diffusionworldmodelingvisual}, latent-space representation~\cite{lee2024behavior}, or token-based approaches~\cite{pertsch2025fast}, two-hot encoding provides a lossless and differentiable representation without introducing reconstruction errors.
 For each action dimension $a_i \in \mathbb{R}$, given bin values $\mathcal{B} = \{b_1, \dots, b_K\}$, we map $a_i$ to its two nearest bins:

 with $\sum_j \mathbf{t}_i[j] = 1$ and $b_k \leq a_i \leq b_{k+1}$, where $\mathbf{t}_i \in \mathbb{R}^K$ denotes the two-hot weight vector for the $i$-th action dimension.
 This interpolation-based representation preserves continuity while embedding a lightweight discrete structure.
 In practice, two-hot encoding achieves fine-grained modeling with a moderate number of bins (e.g., $K=21$) and can be optimized end-to-end with policy networks.
 We denote the encoded action representation as $z$, and replace the original action $a_{t-T:t}$ with $z_{t-T:t}$ as conditional input to the diffusion model.